FAQs

 Sometimes it seems like I am losing it out of nowhere.
 I feel so guilty afterwards.
 I swore I would never do to my kids what my parents did to me — blow up and then never talk about it again — and now I am.
 Yuck.

 Yes.
 Our kids are just as affected by our chilly stance as you are.
 It's exhausting and anxiety provoking for everyone when someone is mad but isn't talking about it.
+Learn how to speak for your feelings and communicate your needs in a constructive way rather than relying on the “hold & blow” tactics.